 Joshua once lived in a house with many mirrors.
 They seemed everywhere he looked.
 There were mirrors in the bedrooms; mirrors in the bathrooms; mirrors in the halls; mirrors in the living room, dining room, and grand entrance.
 All about him, he saw reflections of whom he thought himself to be.
 The proof seemed inescapable, irrefutable, real.
 A glance in one of his many mirrors was all it took to reinforce his belief.

 There he was–the business man.
 There he was–the husband.
 There he was—the father.
 There he was–through the faculty of memory–the little boy, brimming with innocence, joy, and enthusiasm.
-And here he was now–the forty-six-year old man, with the personal history of trials and tribulations; the one who was twice divorced, deep in debt, out of shape, lonely, isolated, a workaholic and near alcoholic; a man who was running as fast as he could to keep up with a world that was always changing, changing, changing.
-His identity was also reflected–and reinforced–in and through interactions with his family, friends, and acquaintances.
+And here he was now–the forty-six-year old man, with the personal history of trials and tribulations; the one who was twice divorced, deep in debt, out of shape, lonely, isolated, a workaholic and near alcoholic; a man who was running as fast as he could to keep pace with a world that was forever changing.
+His identity was also reflected–and reinforced–by and through his interactions with his family, friends, and acquaintances.

 Joshua’s awakening was a process of true recognition; not a single ah–ha moment.
 As his mind released its stranglehold on his identity, his true essence was free to shine forth.
-To Joshua, it felt as though he had shrugged off costume after costume after costume; all of which had been worn by a small actor who–in reality–had no true identity outside of the mind.
+To Joshua, it felt as though he had shrugged off costume after costume after costume; all of which had been worn by a small fictional actor who had no true reality outside of the mind.
 As compulsive interpretations fell away, the awakened Joshua was left free to live and breathe and have his Being in this world; but with the intimate recognition that he was not–now or ever–of this world.